The Most Disturbing Film I've Ever Seen – And Why You Should Watch It

 But I hope you do anyway.
 And I hope you share it with someone else.

-If you watch the trailer and decide you'd like to watch the whole thing, you can get more info at Earthlings.com.
-The entire movie is available for free as a Google video (thanks @VegBassist for this).
-I'd recommend the DVD though, since if all it took were a mouse click to turn it off, I wouldn't have made it 15 minutes.
+If you watch the trailer and decide you’d like to watch the whole thing, you can get more info at Earthlings.com.
+The entire movie is available online for free.
+I’d recommend the DVD though, since if all it took were a mouse click to turn it off, I wouldn’t have made it 15 minutes.

 And thanks to Melissa and Lisa for making me aware of Earthlings in their comments on my how to give up meat post.
 I can't believe this thing was not on my radar until now.